-From brain power to political power, those mysterious cats are at it again, wowing with their enigmatic abilities and baffling us with their inexplicable powers.
-You won't believe these incredible facts about cats, and you'll have some great trivia to share at your next dinner party, too!
+From brain power to political power, our mysterious cats are at it again, wowing with their enigmatic abilities and baffling us with their inexplicable powers.
+You won't believe these mind-blowing facts about cats, and you'll have some great trivia to share at your next dinner party, too!

-1. A Cat's Brain Is More Similar to a Human's Than a Dog
+1. A Cat's Brain Is More Similar to a Human's Than a Dog's Brain

-Every cat owner secretly thinks that their cat is WAY more clever compared to all those dumb dogs, but this goes further than just a hunch.
-Biologically, a cat's brain is more similar to a human brain than a dog's.
-Both humans and cats have identical regions in the brains that are responsible for emotions, and a cat's brain has a 90% similarity to that of a human.
-Its cerebral cortex has 300 million neurons, compared with a dog's 160 million.
-Finally, you have proof!
+Cats and dogs are both intelligent creatures, but their brains are very different.
+Biologically, a cat's brain is more similar to a human brain than a dog's brain.
+Both humans and cats have identical regions in their brains that are responsible for emotions, and a cat's brain has a 90% similarity to that of a human.
+You're more like your feline friend than you thought!

 3. Cats Make 100 Different Sounds

 Ever wonder why it's so hard figuring out what your cat's different mews and purrs mean?
-Stop scratching your head - it's because cats make about 100 different sounds.
-Yup, you might have thought it was ten or twelve, but you need to up that figure a fair bit.
-Proving once and for all, that cats are more complex creatures than dogs, who only make around 10 different sounds.
+It's because cats make about 100 distinct sounds.
+Yup, you might have thought it was 10 or 12, but you need to up that figure a fair bit.
+In comparison, dogs only make around 10 different sounds.

-4. A Cat Is The Mayor of Talkeetna, Alaska
+4. A Cat Was the Mayor of Talkeetna, Alaska

 8. A Sphynx Isn't Actually Hairless

-Hands down one of the strangest looking cat breeds around, the Sphynx (or Canadian Hairless) is actually not as hairless as you think.
+The sphynx, which is, hands down, one of the strangest-looking cat breeds around, is actually not as hairless as you think.
 Although to most, the cat looks as bald as the day you were born, they are actually covered in an incredibly short, soft fur that feels a little bit like a subtle fuzz.
-They have also been known to grow whiskers and eyebrows - who would have thought!
+They have also been known to grow whiskers and eyebrows.
+Who would have thought?

 10. Cats Can Survive Massive Falls

-Ever gone to let you cat in through the window only to have a heart attack as you see them lose the plot and fall of the ledge?
-Although this is a total heart-in-mouth moment, don't sweat the small stuff.
-According to a study by the Journal of the American Veterinary Medical Association, 132 cats falling from an average of 5.5 stories and as high as 32 stories, have a survival rate of about 90%.
-This is thanks to their Righting Reflex which kicks in at lightning speed during a fall, reorientating its body so it can land feet first and intact on the ground.
+According to a study by the Journal of the American Veterinary Medical Association, 132 cats falling from an average of 5½ stories and as high as 32 stories have a survival rate of about 90%.
+This is thanks to their feline righting reflex, which kicks in at lightning speed during a fall, reorientating its body so it can land feet first and intact on the ground.